Northwest Hounded Police: Plot

 Alcatraz.
 The sign over the gate informs viewers that "No Noose is Good Noose", a pun involving the phrase "no news is good news" and the use of the noose in executions.
-The Wolf, portrayed as a imprisoned convict, uses a pencil to draw a "crude door on the wall outside his cell", then opens that door and escapes, making his way from the United States to Canada.
+The Wolf, portrayed as an imprisoned convict, uses a pencil to draw a "crude door on the wall outside his cell", then opens that door and escapes, making his way from the United States to Canada.

 The scene shifts to the Royal Canadian Mounted Police headquarters of Mounty County.
 The chief addresses the whole squad of Mounties, seeking a volunteer who is willing to catch the escaped convict.
 Sgt.
 McPoodle (Droopy) is effectively volunteered when all the other Mounties step back to reveal him.
 Meanwhile out in the Yukon wilderness, the Wolf is tramping through the snow and stops to read a series of Burma-Shave-style signs which contain a warning message for him: "Don't Look Now/ Use Your Noodle/ You're Being Followed/ by Sgt.
 McPoodle".
 He turns around, and the camera shifts left to reveal that McPoodle is indeed riding up behind him.
 This sets the pace for most of the short, where the shifting perspective of the camera exposes the presence of Droopy from one location to the next.

 Clearly frightened, the Wolf proceeds to run until he reaches in a seemingly vacant cabin at the foot of a mountain.
 He shuts a whole set of doors at the front and locks them, but then the camera shifts to reveal the presence of McPoodle, who sits in an armchair calmly reading a comic strip.
 The Wolf panics and re-opens the set of doors, only to find McPoodle waiting in the doorway.
 The Wolf bursts out through the back door, though he finds McPoodle also standing behind that door.